AaronHongyangLiu/CMPUT404-assignment-css-hell/README.md

 - first line is indented
 - all the texts are moved to the center of the page

 Headers:

-    -text are Italic, bold and centered
+- text are Italic, bold and centered
-    -background are changed to gray
+- background are changed to gray

 Images:

-    -images are moved to the center of the page
+- images are moved to the center of the page

 Colour Scheme:

-   -the background is changed to yellowish paper-like image.
+- the background is changed to yellowish paper-like image.

 License/Copyright
 =================